Masjid al-Haram: History

-The great Mosque contends with the Mosque of the Companions in the Eritrean city of Massawa and Quba Mosque in Medina as the oldest mosque.
+The Great Mosque contends with the Quba Mosque in Medina as the oldest mosque.
 According to Islamic tradition, Islam as a religion precedes Muhammad, representing previous prophets such as Abraham.
-Abraham is credited by Muslims with having built the Kaaba in Mecca, and consequently its sanctuary, which according to the Muslim view is seen as the first mosque that ever existed.
-According to other scholars, Islam started during the lifetime of Muhammad in the 7th century CE, and so did architectural components such as the mosque.
-In that case, either the Mosque of the Companions or Quba Mosque would be the first mosque that was built in the history of Islam.
+According to Islamic scholars, Abraham is seen as having built the Kaaba in Mecca, and consequently its sanctuary, which according to the Muslim view is seen as the first mosque that ever existed.
+According to other scholars, Islam started during the lifetime of Muhammad in the 7th century CE.
+The Quba Mosque is, according to tradition, the first mosque founded in Muhammad's time, shortly before he founded what is now called the Prophet's Mosque in Medina.

 Era of Abraham and Ishmael

-According to Islamic doctrine in the Quran, Abraham together with his son Ishmael raised the foundations of a house, which has been identified by commentators as the Kaaba.
-God showed Abraham the exact site which was previously built by Adam, very near to what is now the Well of Zamzam, where Abraham and Ishmael began work on the construction of the Kaaba.
-After Abraham had built the Kaaba, an angel brought to him the Black Stone, a celestial stone that, according to tradition, had fallen from Heaven on the nearby hill Abu Qubays.
+According to Islamic tradition in the Quran, Abraham, together with his son Ismael, raised the foundations of a house, which has been identified by commentators as the Kaaba.
+According to Islamic tradition, it is said that Allah showed Abraham the exact site, which was previously built by Adam, very near to what is now the Well of Zamzam.
+After Abraham had built the Kaaba, an angel is said to have brought him the Black Stone, a celestial stone that, according to tradition, had fallen from Heaven on the nearby hill Abu Qubays.
 The Black Stone is believed by Islamic scholars to be the only remnant of the original structure made by Abraham.

-After placing the Black Stone in the Eastern corner of the Kaaba, Abraham received a revelation, in which God told the aged prophet that he should now go and proclaim the pilgrimage to mankind, so that men may come both from Arabia and from lands far away, on camel and on foot.
+After placing the Black Stone in the Eastern corner of the Kaaba, Abraham reportedly received a revelation in which God told the aged prophet that he should now go and proclaim the pilgrimage to mankind, so that men may come both from Arabia and from lands far away, on camel and on foot.

 Era of Muhammad

-Upon Muhammad's victorious return to Mecca in 630 CE, he broke the idols in and around the Kaaba, similar to what, according to the Quran, Abraham did in his homeland.
+Upon Muhammad's victorious return to Mecca in 630 CE, him and a number of the Sahaba including Ali broke the idols in and around the Kaaba, similar to what, according to the Quran, Abraham did in his homeland.
 Thus ended polytheistic use of the Kaaba, and began monotheistic rule over it and its sanctuary.

 Umayyad era

-The first major renovation to the mosque took place in 692 on the orders of Abd al-Malik ibn Marwan.
-Before this renovation, which included the mosque's outer walls being raised and decoration added to the ceiling, the mosque was a small open area with the Kaaba at the center.
+The first major renovation to the mosque took place in 692, on the orders of Abd al-Malik ibn Marwan.
+Before this renovation, which included the mosque's outer walls being raised, the mosque was a small open area with the Kaaba at the center.
 By the end of the 8th century, the mosque's old wooden columns had been replaced with marble columns and the wings of the prayer hall had been extended on both sides along with the addition of a minaret on the orders of Al-Walid I. The spread of Islam in the Middle East and the influx of pilgrims required an almost complete rebuilding of the site which included adding more marble and three more minarets.